xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 Once we have installed the Server app and enabled Xcode service, we have to install [Cocoapods](https://cocoapods.org/) and [Fastlane](https://fastlane.tools/).
 Fastlane will help us with many common tasks that are necessary for building a project and uploading the app to iTunes Connect.
 To prevent permissions issues we will install all the gems only for the builder user using `gem install --user-install some_gem`.
 Additionally we need to create a symlink to access the Cocoapods and Fastlane binaries in order to access them when our bot is running.

-Before starting, add the ruby bin folder to builder's path - depending on the ruby's version - add `export PATH="$PATH:/var/_xcsbuildd/.gem/ruby/2.0.0/bin"` to `~/.bashrc` and `~/.bash_login`.
+Before starting, include the ruby bin folder to builder's path by adding the line below to the files `~/.bashrc` and `~/.bash_login`:

+{% highlight shell %}

+# It may change depending on the ruby's version on your system
+export PATH="$PATH:/var/_xcsbuildd/.gem/ruby/2.0.0/bin"

+{% endhighlight %}

 Now let's install these gems:

 {% highlight shell %}